 Does the food in this photo look like a good source of calcium?
 Well, there’s no milk, no cheese, no dollop of yogurt… but, as many are becoming more aware, dairy is not the beginning and end of the world of calcium.
-The California Caviar pictured here contains a few good non-dairy sources of calcium – can you identify them?
+The California Caviar recipe pictured here (from our Vegetarian cookbook) contains a few good non-dairy sources of calcium – can you identify them?

 Most of us are shooting for about 1000 mg of calcium a day, and those in the know agree that most of that should come from food sources rather than a big horse-pill you choke down once a day (calcium is best absorbed in smaller amounts throughout the whole day).

 An important note is that for good calcium absorption, you need to get enough vitamin D (via good ol’ sunshine or a supplement) and you should have a low phosphorous diet.
 That means the more soda you drink (high in phosphorous) the less calcium you will absorb.
 Same goes for milk (high in phosphorous) which is why dairy kind of works against itself in calcium absorption.

 Here are some great calcium sources that might surprise you.
 Did you know about these?!
 The bonus is that these are also high in other nutrients and most are relatively lower in calories compared to milk, cheese, and yogurt.
 The numbers come from USDA references.